nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/data-store/data-modeling/data-lists-and-directories/how-to-populate-a-directory-with-csv.md

 This could be used to load directory entries while Nuxeo is running.

-1. Prepare a CSV file representing the data you want to load, let's name it `data.csv`.
+1. Prepare a CSV file representing the data you want to load, let's name it `data.csv`.</br>
     For example, on a vocabulary, the content should look like below:

    ```csv
    id, label, obsolete, ordering